General guidelines for information literacy instruction:

-♦ Students get more out of standard library instruction when it's coordinated with an assignment or if it's at a point in the semester when they are starting to research.
-So, unless it's a special case, library sessions during the first couple weeks of classes aren't usually the best use of student time.
+Students get more out of standard library instruction when it's coordinated with an assignment, at a point in the semester when they are starting to research, or has a real world connection

-♦ Special guest lectures or activities having to do with one of the Frames from the ACRL Framework for Information Literacy for Higher Education can be put together.
-We can get creative with topics about fake news, fact-checking, scholarship as conversation, the nature of authority when it comes to information, and more.
+We can get creative with topics about fake news, fact-checking, scholarship as conversation, the nature of authority when it comes to information, information privileges, algorithmic bias, and more.
 Just ask!

-♦ Unless it's a special circumstance, professors are encouraged to attend sessions with their students.
+Unless it's a special circumstance, professors are expected to attend sessions with their students.
 Librarians will not take attendance.